Department of Huancavelica

-Huancavelica ([waŋkaβeˈlika]) is a department and region in Peru with an area of 22,131.47 km2 and a population of 347,639 (2017 census).
-The capital is the city Huancavelica.
-The region is bordered by the departments of Lima and Ica in the west, Junín in the north, and Ayacucho in the east.
+Huancavelica ([waŋkaβeˈlika]) is a department of Peru.
+It is bordered by the departments of Lima and Ica in the west, Junín in the north, and Ayacucho in the east.
+It has an area of 22,131.47 km2 and a population of 347,639 (2017 census).
+It is administered by a regional government.
+Its capital is the city of Huancavelica.

 Political division

 The department is divided into seven provinces.